 Certain statements under this caption constitute "forward-looking statements" as defined under the Private Securities Litigation Reform Act of 1995, which involve risks and uncertainties that could cause actual results to differ materially from the Company's historical experience and present expectations or projections.
 The Company's actual results in the future could differ significantly from the results discussed or implied in such forward-looking statements.
 Generally, the words "believe," "expect," "intend," "estimate," "anticipate," "project," "will" and similar expressions identify forward-looking statements, which generally are not historical in nature.
 Forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ materially from the Company's historical experience and present expectations or projections.
 As and when made, management believes that these forward-looking statements are reasonable.
-However, caution should be taken not to place undue reliance on any such forward-looking statements since such statements speak only as of the date when made.
-The Company undertakes no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise.
+However, caution should be taken not to place undue reliance on any such forward-looking statements, whether as a result of new information, future events or otherwise.
 Some of the factors that could cause or contribute to such differences include, but are not limited to, the effect on financial performance of increased competition in the outsourced CRM solutions industry, potential future competition, competitive pricing for services, potential future competing technologies and trends, dependence on technology and phone service, dependence on the Company's labor force, reliance on major clients, the success of new product innovations, legal proceedings, trend in the general economy and government regulation.